blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 from a large house cat.

 ##### Claws (requires at least 15 dexterity)
-You've learned to make quick swipes with your claws to deal damage to soft spots.
+You've learned to make quick swipes with your claws to deal damAge: to soft spots.
 Your unarmed attacks are made with dexterity as the ability, and deal 1d4 slashing damage.